 Amendments to your Personal Health Information: You have the right to request in writing that personal health information we maintain about you be amended or corrected.
 We are not obligated to make all requested amendments, but will give each request careful consideration.
 All amendment requests, in order to be considered by us, must be in writing, signed by you or your representative and must state the reason(s) for the amendment/correction request.
 If we make the requested changes, we may also notify others who work with us and who have copies of the uncorrected record if we believe such notification is necessary.
 We may contact the provider who provided the information being amended to determine whether they wish to respond to your request.

 Accounting for Disclosure of Personal Health Information: You have the right to receive an accounting of certain disclosures made by us of your personal health information after April 14, 2003.
 Requests must be made in writing and signed by you or your representative.
 The first accounting in any 12-month period is free.
 You may be charged a fee for each subsequent accounting you request within the same 12-month period.
-Effective January 1, 2014, when you request an accounting of disclosures of your electronic health record, the accounting will be for three years prior to the date of the request for the accounting and will include, in addition to all types of disclosures listed in the general policy, disclosures for treatment, payment and health care operations, directly to you, to your family or in our facility directory, will not be included.
+Effective January 1, 2014, when you request an accounting of disclosures of your electronic health record, the accounting will be for six years prior to the date of the request for the accounting and will include, in addition to all types of disclosures listed in the general policy.
+Disclosures for treatment, payment and health care operations, directly to you, to your family or in our facility directory, will not be included.

 Complaints: If you believe your privacy rights have been violated, you can file a complaint with us by contacting us using the information on page 1.
-You may also file a complaint with governmental authorities in writing within 180 days of the violation of your rights.
+You may also file a complaint with government authorities in writing.
 There will be no retaliation in response to the filing of a complaint.
 Although complaints must be filed in writing, you may contact by telephone if you so choose.